leoyliu/Crime-Hotspots-in-Toronto/README.md

 # Crime Hotspots in Toronto

 ## Overview

-This repository contains a paper presenting a comprehensive analysis of crime trends in Toronto, leveraging a detailed dataset to explore how various types of crimes have evolved over recent years.
-Through data processing and visualization, the paper identifies significant trends in different crimes.
-The analysis provides valuable insights into the complex dynamics of urban crime, highlighting potential influencing factors such as socio-economic changes, urban development, and law enforcement strategies.
-This paper serves as a crucial resource for data-driven decision-making in public safety and community well-being initiatives.
+This repository contains a paper that presents an analysis of crime hotspots in Toronto, focusing on trends in both violent and non-violent crimes from 2014 to 2023.
+Using a detailed dataset sourced from official Toronto law enforcement records, the paper examines crime patterns across neighborhoods with the highest recorded crime cases, such as West Humber-Clairville, Moss Park, and Downtown Yonge East.
+Through data cleaning, processing, and visualization, the study identifies key trends, including the significant drop in crime rates during the COVID-19 lockdown and the subsequent rise in crime post-lockdown.
+The paper also emphasizes the need for targeted public safety interventions and highlights the influence of external factors such as the pandemic on crime dynamics.
+This research aims to inform data-driven decisions in public safety and community policy, offering actionable insights for reducing crime and improving neighborhood well-being.

 ## File Structure
 The repo is structured as: